XRP ETFs: Your Gateway to Ripple’s Crypto Revolution

 Available XRP ETFs

-These are leveraged or futures-based ETFs, not spot ETFs, and they provide exposure to XRP through derivatives or amplified daily price movements:
+The ETFS listed below are leveraged or futures-based ETFs, not spot ETFs, and they provide exposure to XRP through derivatives or amplified daily price movements:

 Teucrium 2x Long Daily XRP ETF (XXRP)